 Support for Applications by Other Entities: The City would support funding applications to maintain existing levels of service for homeless persons and those threatened with homelessness as well as new initiatives specifically identified in the Consolidated Plan, Action Plans, Community Services Board Housing Plan and/or Ten-Year Plan to End Chronic Homelessness, subject to City Council approval of specific locations for any new facilities.
-Applications to increase service levels or to add new services not addressed in the Consolidated Plan, Action Plans and/or Ten-Year Plan to End Chronic Homelessness and/or Ten-Year Plan to End Consolidated Plan, Action Plans and/or Ten-Year Plan to End Chronic Homelessness would require City Council approval.
+Applications to increase service levels or to add new services not addressed in the Consolidated Plan, Action Plans and/or Ten-Year Plan to End Chronic Homelessness would require City Council approval.

-I.E. The Elderly and Frail Elderly
+■ I.E. The Elderly and Frail Elderly